uvaai/dpl/_schedules/2 Spring 2023/syllabus.md

 Note that a meeting does not always guarantee an extension, as this might still depend on the details of your circumstances.

-In addition, for this course and Python for Data Processing, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
-You can request a late day using the submit forms linked in the sidebar of the *Introduction to Machine Learning 1* [website](https://ml1.proglab.nl).
+In addition, for this course and Introduction to Machine Learning 2, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
+You can request a late day using the submit forms linked in the sidebar of the *Introduction to Machine Learning 2* [website](https://ml2.proglab.nl).
 You must always submit your request *before* the deadline expires.
 Any submissions received after the deadline without a requested late day will not be graded, meaning your grade will default to a 1.